EbhomenyeEmmanuel/EbhomenyeEmmanuel/README.md

 ### Hi there 👋
+### Hi there, I'm Ebhomenye Emmanuel 👋

+* 🌱 I’m currently learning Android Development.
+* 👯 I’m looking forward to working as an Android Developer.
+* 📫 How to reach me: [Twitter](https://twitter.com/noObject01),  [LinkedIn](https://www.linkedin.com/in/ebhomenye-emmanuel-b32191187/)
 <!--
 **EbhomenyeEmmanuel/EbhomenyeEmmanuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.